SanjanaPurbey/Celestia/README.md

 About: Dive deeper into the Celestia story.
 Learn about our commitment to using naturally extracted ingredients and our mission to promote beauty that is both ethical and sustainable.

 Contact: Have a question or feedback?
 Reach out to us through our contact page.
-Our celestial team is here to assist you with any inquiries or concerns you may have.